Power up your CV with keywords

 How to select the right keywords to use in a CV

 So, how can you identify the right keywords to use in a CV?
-Well, your best move is to look at the job description itself as a first port of call.
+Well, your best move is to look at the job advert itself as a first port of call.
 This is where you'll find the exact wording the company used to name and describe the job.
 It's also where you'll find the specific skills and experience they're looking for in an ideal candidate.

 After that, you could browse similar industry job descriptions to get a handle on the kind of language recruiters are using when they write their job ads.
 If the same words are cropping up again and again, it's likely that they'll be using those same words as search terms when they hit the job boards.